Oil is a new Unix shell. It's our upgrade path from bash! (Why Create a New Unix Shell? / 2019 FAQ)

 Oil is implemented with DSLs and metaprogramming, for "leverage".

-asdl/ # ASDL implementation, derived from CPython pgen2/ # Parser Generator, borrowed from CPython mycpp/ # Experimental translator from typed Python to C++. # Depends on MyPy. opy/ # Python compiler in Python lib/ # Common code compiler2/ # Bytecode compiler byterun/ # Metacircular bytecode VM in Python gold/ # tests byterun/ # Unused bytecode interpreter
+asdl/ # ASDL implementation, derived from CPython pgen2/ # Parser Generator, borrowed from CPython mycpp/ # Experimental translator from typed Python to C++. # Depends on MyPy. opy/ # Python compiler in Python (mycpp/ will replace it) lib/ # Common code compiler2/ # Bytecode compiler byterun/ # Metacircular bytecode VM in Python gold/ # tests byterun/ # Unused bytecode interpreter